dermatologist/ckblib/README.md

 Providing clinical decision support requires some formal way of representing clinical knowledge and complex algorithms for sophisticated inference. ckblib is a java library to facilitate knowledge extraction, annotation and representation as a Neo4J graph.
 These knowledge graphs can be visualized in a semantically enriched way that we call ClinGraph™ (see above). ckblib consists of three modules:

 * The 'library' module wraps the NCBI's E-Utils API for published article abstracts.
-* The 'qtakes' module provides a programmable interface to my quick-ctakes or the quarkus based apache ctakes, a fast clinical text annotation engine.
+* The 'qtakes' module provides a programmable interface to [quick-ctakes](https://github.com/dermatologist/quick-ctakes) or the quarkus based apache ctakes, a fast clinical text annotation engine.
 * Finally, the graph module provides the Neo4J models, repositories and services for abstracting as a knowledge graph.

 ## How to use